 The Company considers all cash and short-term investments with original maturities of three months or less as cash equivalents.
 Amounts receivable from credit card processors are considered cash equivalents because they are both short in term and highly liquid in nature, and are typically converted to cash within three business days of the sales transactions.

 Lease Incentives Receivable

-Lease incentives receivable consist of receivables from landlords provided for under the lease agreements to finance leasehold improvements.
+Lease incentives receivable consist of receivables from landlords provided for under the lease agreements to reimburse the Company for leasehold improvements.